 It’s quite simple; as you lie down with your mind in a whirl from your busy day, focus on your breath.
 Deep breathes that make your belly rise, not shallow ones from your chest.
 As you get into a breathing rhythm, give thanks for someone or something in your life.
 While I was at Mountain Trek, I gave thanks for my hiking poles, seriously.
 As you practice breathing and gratitude at least five times in succession, your body and mind calm themselves to a point that sleep may just come a little easier.
 It has really worked for me, and it is so, so simple to do.

 5. Five Days On, Two Days Off

-During one of the many health lectures on diet, fitness, sleep, stress, and life balance, Mountain Trek staff spoke of the importance of taking home practical tips to ensure we continued on the right path towards wellness.
+During our Mountain Trek Retreat, one of the many health lectures on diet, fitness, sleep, stress, and life balance, Mountain Trek Retreat staff spoke of the importance of taking home practical tips to ensure we continued on the right path towards wellness.